gvwilson/thirdbit/src/2024/10/20/wish-list.md

     but I spent most of it in a basement, and I've always regretted that.

--   Help create and deliver a workshop on
-    [leadership skills for open science][leadership].
-    We've tried hard work and sacrifice for twenty-five years;
-    it's time to be more deliberate,
-    and I would enjoy being part of this community one more time.

 -   Spend a year or two programming with and for young scientists.
     It would be nice if something from this turned into an open source package that other people picked up,